moby/moby/docs/sources/articles/runmetrics.md

 was executing system calls on behalf of those processes.

 Those times are expressed in ticks of 1/100th of a second.
-Actually, they are expressed in “user jiffies”.
-There are `USER_HZ`{.docutils .literal} *“jiffies”* per second, and on x86 systems, `USER_HZ` is 100.
-This used to map exactly to the number of scheduler “ticks” per second; but with the advent of higher frequency scheduling, as well as [tickless kernels](http://lwn.net/Articles/549580/), the number of kernel ticks wasn’t relevant anymore.
+Actually, they are expressed in "user jiffies".
+There are `USER_HZ`{.docutils .literal} *"jiffies"* per second, and on x86 systems, `USER_HZ` is 100.
+This used to map exactly to the number of scheduler "ticks" per second; but with the advent of higher frequency scheduling, as well as [tickless kernels](http://lwn.net/Articles/549580/), the number of kernel ticks wasn’t relevant anymore.
 It stuck around anyway, mainly for legacy and